Continual Learning with Strong Experience Replay

-In summary, our contributions are as follows: \begin{enumerate} \item We propose a forward consistency loss to encourage the updated model to approximate its original outputs when learning new tasks.
-Compared to the backward consistency loss, the forward consistency loss can efficiently leverage the complete training data and propagate consistent predictions to new tasks over time. \item We propose a Strong Experience Replay (SER) method that distills the acquired knowledge of a trained model from both past (on the memory buffer) and future experiences (on the current training data). \item Extensive experiments on multiple image classification datasets suggest that our SER method outperforms the state-of-the-art methods with the use of a few previous samples. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We propose a forward consistency loss that improves model generalization by seeking consistent prediction distributions on the current training data.
+Compared to the backward consistency loss used in previous approaches, the forward consistency loss can efficiently leverage the complete training data and propagate consistent prediction distributions to new tasks over time.

+\item We propose a Strong Experience Replay (SER) method that distills the acquired knowledge of a trained model from both past experiences stored in the memory buffer and future experiences mimicked on the current training data.
+Despite its simplicity, SER greatly reduces the forgetting issue.

+\item The proposed method is simple and effective, extensive experiments on multiple image classification datasets show that SER outperforms the state-of-the-art methods by a large margin when a few previous samples are available. \end{enumerate}